What is an HRMS?

 Many of the areas listed below have traditionally been quite siloed – feedback or new data in one would not necessarily have made it to the other.
 A modern HRMS not only optimizes and improves the processes for each of these professionals, but also ensures that the data they gather and feedback they give gets shared – and is able to inform the wider body of people analytics.

 - HR professionals: For HR teams, the usefulness of an HRMS extends from basic editing and access to employee data – all the way to delivering complex data-driven reporting and automating sophisticated talent management tasks.

-- Recruiters: HRMS tools give recruiters a centralised portal from which to post job requisitions, nurture and source candidates, and access and customise onboarding functions.
+- Recruiters: HRMS tools give recruiters a centralized portal from which to post job requisitions, nurture and source candidates, and access and customize onboarding functions.

 - Managers: Even from their mobile devices, managers can use HRMS software to oversee team structure, track time and absences, approve vacation and time off requests, and track employees’ performance to see if they need support or feedback to help them meet their goals.

 - Employees: A single user-friendly portal can allow employees to edit their personal data, view organizational charts, input time and vacation requests, view learning assignments, and even manage their personal career goals and development plans.

 - Candidates: Today’s candidates have dedicated HRMS portals to help them search and apply for jobs, track application status, and accept digital offers with electronic signatures.

 HRMS software can provide clarity and simplification.
 Bringing workforce data together in one place not only makes things easier for the business, but also provides insights and analysis from disparate sources and departments to deliver increasingly accurate and actionable recommendations and reports.